 11.2 Users of our Web Platform shall grant us a non-exclusive, perpetual, royalty-free licence to use any material submitted to the Web Platform by Users in any way we see fit.

-12.1 These terms supersede any previous versions and come into effect from 1 January 2022.
+12.1 These terms supersede any previous versions and come into effect from 16th June 2023.

-12.2 We reserve the right to alter these terms at any time.
+12.3 We reserve the right to alter these terms at any time.
 The Community is encouraged to check these terms regularly to ensure they are aware of any changes.
 We will endeavour to communicate changes to all in the Community, ahead of any changes to the terms occurring.

 13.1 Transfer of rights under these terms.
 We may transfer our rights and obligations under these terms to another organisation.
 We will always tell you in writing if this happens and we will ensure that the transfer will not affect your rights under these terms.
 If you are unhappy with the transfer please contact us using the contact details set out within these terms.
 You may only transfer your rights or your obligations under these terms to another person if we agree to this in writing.

 13.2 These terms are the entire agreement between you and us.
-These terms constitute the entire agreement between you and us where a purchase of Music Lessons is made and between the User and us, and supersede and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.
+These terms constitute the entire agreement between you and us where a purchase of Music Lessons is made and between the User and us, and supersede and extinguish all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.
 You acknowledge that in entering into these terms you shall not rely on and shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in these terms.
 Neither you nor us shall have a claim for innocent or negligent misrepresentation based on any statement in these terms.